-Disability pension (social insurance): 40% of the insured's average annual earnings plus 1% of total covered earnings for contributions exceeding 500 weeks is paid.
+Disability pension (social insurance): 40% of the insured's average annual earnings plus 1% of the insured's total covered earnings in the contributory weeks after the first 500 weeks is paid.

-Average annual earnings are based on the insured's covered earnings in the best three years of contributions; if the number of years worked is less than 15 years, the average is based the insured's on total covered earnings.
+Average annual earnings are based on the insured's covered earnings in the best three years of contributions; if the number of years worked is less than 15 years, the average is based on the insured's total covered earnings.

-The maximum weekly earnings used to calculate benefits are B\$1,073; the maximum monthly earnings are B\$4,650.
+The maximum weekly earnings used to calculate benefits are B\$1,112; the maximum monthly earnings used to calculate benefits are B\$4.820.

-The minimum weekly pension is B\$190.
+The minimum weekly disability pension is B\$239.

-The maximum weekly pension is 60% of average covered earnings, up to B\$647.90.
+The maximum weekly disability pension is 60% of the insured's average covered earnings, up to B\$658.14.

-Benefit adjustment: Benefits are adjusted annually according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted annually based on changes in the cost of living.

-Disability grant (social insurance): A lump sum of six weeks of the insured's average covered earnings for each 50-week period of paid or credited contributions is paid.
+Disability grant (social insurance): A lump sum of six weeks of the insured's average annual earnings for every 50 weeks of paid or credited contributions is paid.

-Average annual earnings are based on the insured's covered earnings in the best three years of contributions; if the number of years worked is less than 15 years, the average is based the insured's on total covered earnings.
+Average annual earnings are based on the insured's covered earnings in the best three years of contributions; if the number of years worked is less than 15 years, the average is based on the insured's total covered earnings.

-Noncontributory disability pension (social assistance, income tested): The weekly pension is B\$155.
+Noncontributory disability pension (social assistance, income tested): B\$225 a week is paid.

-Benefit adjustment: Benefits are adjusted annually according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted annually based on changes in the cost of living.